saigerutherford/OHBM2020-stuttering/README.md

 ### Instructions for setup

 1. Clone this repository to your computer. `git clone https://github.com/saigerutherford/bigdata-stuttering.git ./bigdata-stuttering`
+2. Download files from [Google Drive](https://drive.google.com/drive/folders/1-P3W28lMAmbFbOyHvKYeJ3SX2dOrjOdS?usp=sharing) because they are over GitHub's 100Mb file size limit.
+Untar the files and add them to the cloned git repo (Hint use: `tar xvf file.tar.gz`).
-2. Run `code/s01_PredictiveModel.m` (Note: All analysis was run using MATLAB R2015b and has not been tested in other verisons)
+3. Run `code/s01_PredictiveModel.m` (Note: All analysis was run using MATLAB R2015b and has not been tested in other verisons)
-3. Permutations can be reproduced by running `code/s04_Permutations.m`
+4. Permutations can be reproduced by running `code/s04_Permutations.m`
+5. Step away from your computer & do a happy dance or go get a snack.
+Be creative.

 ## Note: